 BRENNIN HUNT: The Broadway and television actor offers artistic counsel to performers seeking a career in theatre, Oct.
-24, hosted in a two-hour virtual masterclass by Theatre Tulsa. for the remainder of the season at a location where social distancing in large numbers can be safely accomnewshowerdeal.com/tulsa | 844-908-3275 LOWEST PRICED REFILLS IN TOWN!
+24, hosted in a two-hour virtual masterclass by Theatre Tulsa.
 RACHEL BARTON PINE: The world-renowned violinist will be featured in a virtual sold recital, hosted by Chamber Music Tulsa, Sept.
-13. plished.
+13. for the remainder of the season at a location where social distancing in large numbers can be safely accomplished.
 TSO ballpark concerts will be followed by fireworks.
 (Continued on page 7)